 The Consortium actively seeks opportunities to match federal funds with local and state opportunities to create and preserve affordable housing and community development.
 The Consortium continues to allocate ten percent of its HOME funds to Program Administration and 15 percent to its CHDO set aside, per HUD regulations.
 The remaining 75 percent is for various homeowner and rental projects outlined in the Priority Needs (SP-25) and Goals (SP-45) sections.
 The City allocates the maximum 15 percent of its annual CDBG allocation to public services and the required 20 percent to Administration and Planning.
 Through collaboration with partners and matching funds, the Consortium estimates rehabbing fifteen units, developing two units, and strategically planning for three units throughout this Consolidated Plan.
-In this second year of the Action Plan, the City anticipates using HOME funding for the creation of ten new rental units in Fitchburg at the Fitchburg Arts Community Project, four new units of rental housing at North Star Family Shelter's Journey HOME permanent Housing Project in Leominster and provide down payment assistance to the homebuyer of a Habitat for Humanity home in Fitchburg.
+In this fourth year of the Action Plan, the City anticipates using HOME funding for the creation of ten new rental units in Fitchburg at the Fitchburg Arts Community Project, and provide down payment assistance to the homebuyer of a Habitat for Humanity home in Leominster.